HariSekhon/Spotify-tools/README.md

 ### Setup ###
-You need to import my library submodule since I share code between this and other things that I have written over the years as well as a few cpan modules for perl.

-If you have make you can just type
+This fetches my library submodule and a few cpan modules.
+If you have make just type this:

 ```
 cd spotify